Find Grad Schools

 86 Yearly Graduations

 The most popular school in the United States for human nutrition students seekinga master's degree is University of Bridgeport.
 Each year, around 4,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $32,860 per year, while in-state graduate students, on average, pay $19,096 per year.
 During the most recent year for which we have data, 86 people received their master's degree in human nutrition from UBridgeport.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+About 87% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 36 Yearly Graduations